kbandla/dpkt/docs/creating_parsers.rst

 *******

 ``__len__()`` returns the size of the serialized packet and is typically invoked when calling ``len(obj)``.
-Note how in the IP class, the method calls other methods to calculate size, then sums the values together, and it **does not** perform serialization.
-It may be tempting to implement ``__len__`` by serializing the packet into bytes and returning the size of the buffer (``return len(bytes(self))``).
+Note how in the IP class, this method calls other functions to calculate size, then sums the lengths together, and it **does not** perform serialization.
+It may be tempting to implement ``__len__`` by serializing the packet into bytes and returning the size of the resulting buffer (``return len(bytes(self))``).
-While working and acceptable in some cases, in general dpkt views this as an anti-pattern that should be avoided.
+While this works and is acceptable in some cases, dpkt views this as an anti-pattern that should be avoided.

 __repr__ and pprint()
 *********************

-These methods are provided by ``dpkt.Packet`` and is typically not overridden in the child class.
+These methods are provided by ``dpkt.Packet`` and are typically not overridden in the child class.
 However they are important to understand when developing protocol parsers.
 Both ``repr()`` and ``pprint()`` are responsible for the output, and both produce valid interpretable Python, but there are some differences:

 1. ``__repr__`` returns a short one-liner printable string, while ``pprint()`` actually prints and returns nothing
 2. ``__repr__`` does not include protocol fields if their value is default, i.e. it will only display a field when it differs from the default.